nrkno/sorensen/README.md

 Simonsson
 =========

 Simonsson is a modern, i18n-friendly hotkey library for the Web.
-By *modern*, we mean that it can use the `KeyboardEvent.code` property for matching keys.
+By *modern*, we mean that it uses the `KeyboardEvent.code` property for matching keys.
 That means that physical keys, as opposed to the character produced by the key, is used for defining key bindings.
+Other `KeyboardEvent` properties tend to be very flaky, because they can change depending on the Keyboard Mapping used.
 By *i18n-friendly*, we mean that it provides utility methods that use the Keyboard Map API to convert between key `code` values and strings to be presented to the user, such as converting a `KeyQ` value to `A` on a French keyboard, and then converting `Z` to `KeyW`.